farshed/genius-lyrics-api/README.md

 Accepts a valid Genius song ID.
 IDs can be found using the `searchSong` method. <br/>
 Returns a promise that resolves to an object of type [song](#types).

-## Support

-If you find this package useful, hit that sweet sweet ⭐️ button.